astronomer/docs/learn/airflow-custom-xcom-backends.md

 In this guide you'll learn:

 - Why you might want to use a custom XCom backend.
-- How to set up a custom XCom backend using the Object Storage XCom backend.
+- How to set up a custom XCom backend using the Object Storage custom XCom backend.
-- How to use a XCom backend class with custom serialization and deserialization methods.
+- How to use a custom XCom backend class with custom serialization and deserialization methods.
 - How to override the `.clear()` method to delete XComs from a custom XCom backend when clearing tasks.

 :::warning

-While a custom XCom backend allows you to store virtually unlimited amounts of data as XCom, you will also need to scale other Airflow components to pass large amounts of data between tasks.
+While a custom XCom backend allows you to store virtually unlimited amounts of data as XComs, you will also need to scale other Airflow components to pass large amounts of data between tasks.
 For help running Airflow at scale, [reach out to Astronomer](https://www.astronomer.io/try-astro/?referral=docs-content-link&utm_medium=docs&utm_content=learn-xcom-backend-tutorial&utm_source=body).

 :::